-Students of the visual culture at UC Santa Cruz investigate complex questions concerning the social, political, economic, religious, and psychological impact of images from the perspective of their producers, users, and viewers.
+Students of the history of art and visual culture at UC Santa Cruz investigate complex questions concerning the social, political, economic, religious, and psychological impact of images from the perspective of their producers, users, and viewers.
 Images play a central role in the formation of values and beliefs, including the perception of gender, sexuality, ethnicity, race and class.
 Through attentive historical study and close analysis, students are taught to recognize and assess these systems of value and are introduced to theoretical and methodological frameworks for future research.
 The history of art and visual culture curriculum guides students in acquiring skills in critical thinking about visual culture leading to a baccalaureate of arts (B.A.) degree.
 Each student who chooses to major or minor in visual culture devises an individual study plan with a faculty advisor.

 STUDY AND RESEARCH OPPORTUNITIES